RushuiGuan/framework/reflection/Albatross.Reflection/README.md

 # Albatross.Reflection
-A utility library that provides functionality related to .Net reflection.
+A utility library that provides functionalities related to .Net reflection.